Ireland's 1901 census has survived complete

 Similarly, the age of the eldest child may suggest the latest likely year for the marriage of his/her parents.
 Again, this could lead you to a record of a wedding ceremony, either in the parish registers or in civil registers.

-You can use this blank form A to record details from the census returns when you're viewing them online.
+• Download a blank Form A to record details from the census returns when you're viewing them online.
+See Related Pages box.